Multifractality of jump diffusion processes: Computation of the pointwise multifractal spectrum

-Since $\be $ is càdlàg and the cardinality of $J$ is at most countable, we can choose $s_k$ as continuous points for $\be$.
-Let us first compute the pointwise spectrum of $\calM$ on points $s_k$ and deduce the result by a regularity restriction of the pointwise spectrum.
+Since $\be_M $ is càdlàg and the cardinality of $J$ is at most countable, we can choose $s_k$ to be continuous times for $\be_M$.
+Let us first compute the pointwise spectrum of $M$ on times $s_k$ and deduce the result by a regularity restriction of the pointwise spectrum.
+Fix $k\geq 1 $ and let $p$ be large enough.
+For every $s\in I^p_{s_k}$, one has $\frac{\beta^*(t)}{\beta_M(s)}>1$ by \eqref{sknotmin}.
+Further, Theorem \ref{bs} ensures that which yields that $D_M(s_k,h) = h\be_M({s_k})$.
+Hence where we used Lemma \ref{scs} in the first equality.